matrix-forge/matrix-forge/README.md

 - modelArchitecture - a class that allows you to display the architecture of the created neural network model.

 ## Usage
 To start using the MatrixForge library, import the appropriate classes or modules.
-An example of using the library looks like this:
+A simplest example of using the library looks like this:
 ```
 import matrixforge as mf